sakopqiu/fe_misc/SEO.md

 RDs are responsible for creating robots.txt. noindex meta tag
-The interesting thing is that, since the domain https://ads.tiktok.com is shared by a plethora of teams in Bytedance, currently no one has created the robots.txt yet, which means accessing https://ads.tiktok.com/robots.txt will simply yield a 404 not found.
-You may also specify the crawable option in the meta tag.
 <meta name="robots" content="noindex, nofollow" />

 RDs should be responsible for creating the meta tag.